Carlosmape/carlosmape.github.io/hard-skills/index.md

 description: Met here all technical skills
 ---
 # Technical skills
-In this page you can see my hard-skills punctuated using this portfolio content based on elements defined among pages contained in [projects](/projects) sections
+This page showcases my hard skills, punctuated based on the projects I’ve worked on.
+The content displayed reflects my expertise in various technologies, operating systems, databases, languages, and IDEs.
+The progress bars are computed using the data collected from the **[projects](/projects)** section, giving a visual representation of my proficiency in each skill category.

 {% for d in site.data %}
 {% assign group = d[0]%}